 Pest Control: Wasps

-Wasp Nest Extermination, safe local service.
+Wasp nest extermination, safe and local service.

-Get rid of wasps nests with safe treatment by local pest control professionals.
-Wasps nests can be destroyed in any location on your property.
-Same day service for local emergency call-outs.
-Our service is guaranteed, and if the job requires another visit, there is no charge.
 We are constantly improving our wasp control method, reducing pesticide use to the minimum or zero (Organic wasp removal).
 We have hundreds of repeat clients over many years – our service is THAT good!

 Our chemical-free wasp nest destruction is becoming more popular each year, but does take more time and planning than conventional methods if it is to be safe.